 Lake County Assistant State’s Attorney Kelse Banks said during a bond hearing that the victim and Young did not know each other.

-Young was also joined by his acquaintance, Ashley N. Anderson, 36, of the 100 block of Glen Street in Grayslake, who allegedly began insulting the victim.
+Young was also joined by his acquaintance, a 36-year-old Grayslake woman, who allegedly began insulting the victim.

-The victim moved outside to the front of the bar in an effort to get away from Young and Anderson, Covelli said.
+The victim moved outside to the front of the bar in an effort to get away from Young and the woman, Covelli said.

-Covelli said that Young and Anderson followed the victim and Young continued his barrage of racial slurs directed at the woman.
+Covelli said that Young and the woman followed the victim and Young continued his barrage of racial slurs directed at the woman.

 The victim tried walking away and Young pushed the woman to the ground, Banks said.